 The history of food is of course intertwined with the history of cooking.
 Humans have been using fire as a tool, not least in food preparation, for at least 1.5 million years.
 Part of that progression of heat control was a fairly quick expansion from simply cooking food in the fire to cooking food over the fire, and most importantly, beside the fire on heated flat surfaces such as hot rocks.

-Think of the Cinder Grill as your modern, nonstick, 1F-precise hot rock.
+Think of the Cinder Grill as your modern, nonstick, degree-precise hot rock.

 With the Cinder Grill you can cook meat to perfect doneness, vegetables to crisp succulence, and nuts to toasty deliciousness.
-You can prepare delicate fish precisely, bake tubers and roots with hands-off ease, and take better advantage of healthy fats by not exposing them to destructive high temperatures.
+You can prepare delicate fish precisely, bake tubers and roots with hands-off ease, and take better advantage of healthy fats by keeping them safe from destructive high temperatures.
 The Cinder Grill makes food preparation for the Paleo Diet almost effortless.

 Simple Preparations on the Cinder Grill

-While not much has changed in our genes in twelve thousand years, very much has changed in our lifestyle.
+While our genes haven't changed much in twelve thousand years, our lifestyle has changed hugely.
 We don’t have time these days to spend hours and hours foraging for and then preparing food.
 Fortunately, the Cinder Grill’s hands-off cooking method -- just set it and forget it! -- turns cooking from an effortful chore into a convenient process.
-For the vast majority of the time the Cinder is cooking your meals, you can complete other tasks, or even take a break, while the Cinder handles it.
+For the vast majority of the time the Cinder is cooking your meals, you can complete other tasks, or even take a break, while the Cinder Grill handles it.